(For more general services, please scroll down to the bottom of the page)

 • was one of only two people on the spectrum in 2012 to testify at the US Congress’ first-ever hearings on autism

-Please let me know if you would like contact info for my supervisors at the Milwaukee, Wisconsin districts where I consult, or for the New York City public schools.
+Please let me know if you would like contact info for any past supervisors.

 In thanks for your consideration,